TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/equipment/README.md

 Note that the current version of `Dovetail` may fail to import this app, if so, import the GraphQL app, [`equipment_gql.json`](equipment_gql.json) instead.

 ## Build and start the equipment REST service
-Build and start the client app as follows:
+Set `$PATH` to use Go 1.13.x, and then build and start the client app as follows:
 ```
 cd $GOPATH/src/github.com/TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/equipment
 make create-client